Virechana Treatment in Ayurveda Procedure & Benefits

 Virechana Treatment in Ayurveda Procedure Benefits

-The earliest mention of Virechana can be found in ancient Ayurvedic texts, specifically the Charaka Samhita and Sushruta Samhita.
+The earliest mention of Virechana in Ayurveda can be found in ancient Ayurvedic texts, specifically the Charaka Samhita and Sushruta Samhita.
 [1] These texts are foundational works in Ayurveda and discuss various therapeutic procedures, including the Virechana Ayurveda procedure.

 Virechana Treatment in Traditional Ayurveda [1]